Understanding Programs

 Programs vs Standalone Targets

-Use standalone targets when you track individual behaviors without a progression plan - like tracking tantrum frequency or on-task duration.
+Use standalone targets when you track individual behaviors without a progression plan - like tracking dysregulation-episode frequency (where the episode is defined by your team in the BIP) or engagement duration during instruction.
 In the app, these standalone targets appear under the Skills or Behaviors tabs depending on what you are tracking.

 Use programs when: